joserprieto/docker-postgres-i18n/README-short.txt

-The PostgreSQL object-relational database system provides reliability and data integrity.
+Docker Image for PostgreSQL object-relational database, with support for locale and timezone, before build the image.